Data Disaster? How To Recover

-There are an abundance of disasters that can lead to data loss, and this loss can result in anything from having to regather data to completely starting over due to not having backup files.
+There is an abundance of disasters that can lead to data loss, and this loss can result in anything from having to regather data to completely starting over due to not having backup files.
 One of the most common incidents that lead to data loss is accidental deletion.
 Not many people want to own up to this, but it definitely happens.
 Human error, however, isn’t the only potential issue.

 - Malware and Viruses: Malicious software can easily lead to data loss.
 This can either be through a direct deletion of files or through causing damaging hard drive crashes.
 This makes having up-to-date virus software essential.

 - Loss of Power: It’s astounding how quickly losing power can lead to data deletion.
-This results in the loss of any file that was unsaved, but it can also cause corruption of files.
+This results in the loss of any file that was unsaved, but it can also cause the corruption of files.

 Preventing Data Disasters